-Selling your home on your own can feel like a daunting task.
+Selling your house in San Bernardino on your own can feel like a daunting task.
 After all, you’re in charge of every part of the process, from cleaning and inspection to marketing and negotiation.
 You’ll be dealing with the bank, the buyer’s agent, and the buyers themselves.

 But don’t get discouraged, these aren’t completely uncharted waters.
 Everything you need to sell your own house is online, starting with the tips and tricks you’ll find right here to get you started.